4 reasons why an old website might be holding back your search engine rankings

-The year is 2005.
-You have a web firm design a website for your business so you can dip your toe into the vast online world.
+The year is 2013.
+You have a web firm design a website for your business.
 You and your customers alike love the cutting-edge design and the convenience of having your business information online.

-Google has been prioritizing mobile friendly, quick-loading websites with fresh content for some time now, and many older sites are simply not compatible with the new guidelines.
-Here are 5 reasons why you should ditch your old website to save your search engine rankings.
+Google and other search engines prioritize mobile friendly, quick-loading websites with fresh content, and many older sites are simply not compatible with those guidelines.
+Here are 4 reasons why you should ditch your outdated website to save your search engine rankings.

-Mobile devices are overtaking desktop computers as the most common device used to browse the internet, including people looking for services and products in their local area.
-Younger generations are even more likely to prefer their mobile device for browsing.
+Mobile devices are the most common device used to browse the internet, including people looking for services and products in their local area.
+Younger generations especially prefer their mobile device for browsing.
 So, if your site isn’t mobile responsive, you’re likely driving a significant portion of traffic away from your site.

 Ever notice that Google search results differ when you search from a mobile phone rather than a desktop computer?
-That’s partially due to a Google update from 2015 which ranks mobile-friendly sites higher for users on a mobile device.
-If your site is stuck in the dial-up age, your visibility in mobile searches will likely suffer, leading to less traffic and fewer sales for you.
+That’s due to Google ranking mobile-friendly sites higher for users on a mobile device – makes sense, right?
+If your site is stuck in the 3G age, your visibility in mobile searches will likely suffer, leading to less traffic and fewer sales for you.
 A new, mobile-friendly site design is certainly worth the cost.

 Websites of the past were often difficult to update.
-It often required either an on-staff code whiz or costly regular payments to your web developer to ensure your site content was fresh and relevant.
-As a result, many site owners simply don’t update sites of this nature very often.
-This leads to things like “upcoming events” which happened months or years ago, and “recent news” from 2009, which naturally make users wary of the business being represented.
+It required either an on-staff code whiz or costly regular payments to your web developer to ensure your site content was fresh and relevant.
+As a result, many site owners simply don’t update their sites.
+This leads to things like “upcoming events” which happened months or years ago, and “recent news” from 2015, which naturally make users wary of the business being represented.

 Avoiding updating your content can be harmful to your search presence as well as site engagement.
 Google’s algorithms do reward fresh content, though the effect is much more noticeable with regard to “hot topics” such as sports updates or news.
 However, there is a case to be made for making regular updates and additions to site content, even for local businesses.